 - Drag the AcctType field into the Rows area.
 The pivot table will show now the total amount for each of the account types.

 The following figure gives us our desired Pivot Table.
-From this Pivot Table, we can find out easily grand total of amount opened in Westside branch.
+From this Pivot Table, we can find out easily grand total of the amount opened in the Westside branch.

 Pivot Table’s another name can be Summary Table.
 Pivot tables are created from a data table/ database with few mouse clicks, or we can say data table/database is sliced and diced in different ways to produce pivot tables as per your necessity.
 This data table/ database can be in a worksheet (in the form of a table) or in an external data file.
 Applying formatting to a pivot table, you can make it attractive.